elkowar/yolk/docs/src/getting_started.md

 ```

 This will now add the `alacritty.toml` file into a special `yolk_templates` file inside the alacritty egg.
-Now, run
+Now, run:

 ```bash
 $ yolk sync
 ```

-You will see that, your `alacritty.toml` hsa changed, and the colors from your `yolk.lua` file have been applied, depending on your hostname.
+You will see that, your `alacritty.toml` has changed, and the colors from your `yolk.lua` file have been applied, depending on your hostname.